TI-Toolkit/tokens-wiki/tokens/BackgroundOn.md

 With the introduction of color and a higher resolution screen than the monochrome calculators, the TI-84+CSE and TI-84+CE included the ability to display a background image on the graphscreen.
 The images variables are similar to the picture variables in that there 10 slots.
 In addition, functions can be drawn on top of images.

-`BackgroundOn` recalls an image variable or color and displays it on the graphscreen.
+<tt>BackgroundOn</tt> recalls an image variable or color and displays it on the graphscreen.

 ```ti-basic
 :BackgroundOn Image1